claranceliberi/rust-by-examples/README.md

 ### Contribution
-Contributions are always welcome to the repo , just your help are welcomed
+Contributions are always welcome to the repo , your precious help are welcomed